garethltm/obsibrain/sc900/Microsoft Purview.md

 ### Licensing
 Licensing for [[Audit (Standard)]] or [[Audit (Premium)]] requires the appropriate organization-level subscription and corresponding per-user licensing.
 For additional information on licensing requirements, visit the Learn more section in the Summary and resources unit.
 ### Audit log in [[Microsoft Purview]] for [[Microsoft Security Copilot]]
+The audit logging feature in Security Copilot uses [[Microsoft Purview]] to process and store admin actions, user actions, and Copilot responses.
+This includes data from any Microsoft and non-Microsoft integrations.

+From the [[Microsoft Security Copilot]] portal (the standalone experience), Copilot owners can opt in to allow [[Microsoft Purview]] to access, process, copy, and store customer data from your Security Copilot services.
+Once this feature is enabled in Copilot, if your organization is already using [[Microsoft Purview]], no further actions is required.
+Audit logging is turned on by default for Microsoft 365 organizations.
+However, when setting up a new Microsoft 365 organization, you should verify the auditing status for your organization.
+If your organization isn't already using Microsoft Purview, then Audit logging needs to be provisioned.